MLIF/Network-Data/README.md

 # Network-Data
 The network data used in "Identifying influential spreaders by gravity model" and "Identifying influential spreaders in complex networks by an improved gravity model".

 PS: All networks are transformed into undirected networks.
-More specifically, WV contains the nodes in the largest WCC of Wikipedia vote network, WV_7115 contains all the nodes of Wikipedia vote network.
-WV is used in "Identifying influential spreaders by gravity model" while WV_7115 is used in "Identifying influential spreaders in complex networks by an improved gravity model".
+More specifically, we only consider the largest component (contains 7066 nodes) of the WV network (contains 7115 nodes) because it is disconnected.

 Data Description
 1. Jazz is a collaboration network of jazz musicians.